sindoriel/pythoncleaner/README.md

-# pythoncleaner
+# bash filename cleaner
-small python utility used to clean your storage
+small bash script utility used to clean your filenames from illegal characters